galori/Baghdad-by-the-Bay-Ruby-Conf/README.md

 7. Talk proposals
 8. A process for selecting talks (or a person)

 Note: please help by modifying the plan for the plan.
 I'm sure I left out a lot of important things.
-The Unknown Unknowns, if to borrow a term fro @wycats.
+The Unknown Unknowns, if to borrow a term from @wycats.

 #### People willing to participate in person: